As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Can I Rockhound in Kansas?
 Best Locations

 The best locations where you can rockhound in Kansas include the Flint Hills in Eastern Kansas, Red Hills in Clark, Comanche, and Barber counties in southern and central Kansas, Smoky Hills in north-central Kansas, Cherokee Couty in southeast Kansas, Lawrence, Black Rock county, Aetna, or Ashland.

-Some other great locations are Blue Rapids, Buffalo, Concordia, Elkader, Florence, Hill City, Junction City, Kannapolis, Lincolnville, McLouth, Morrill, Osborne, Ransom, Roxbury, Wallace city.
+Some other great locations are Blue Rapids, Buffalo, Concordia, Elkader, Florence, Hill City, Junction City, Kannapolis, Lincolnville, McLouth, Morrill, Osborne, Ransom, Roxbury, and Wallace city.
 Let’s see what you can find in some of the best locations in Kansas!

 In eastern Kansas, if you go to Flint Hills, you can find chert in limestones.
 When it comes to simple limestone, the Fort Riley Limestone Member is the most prominent, where you can also find various fossils such as brachiopods, bryozoans, pelecypods, or fusulinids, among others.